Three students smile while seated in a study lounge.

 The Rutgers Pro Bono Program is aligned with the university's goals of promoting service-learning; integrating existing resources to create innovative collaborative programs; and promoting publicly-engaged scholarship.

-The Pro Bono Program is informed and guided by American Bar Association Model Rule 6.1, which says that "(e)very lawyer has a professional repsonsibility to provide legal services to those unable to pay" and directs lawyers to provide pro bono services to "(1) persons of limited means; or (2) charitable, religious, civil, community, governmental and educational organizations in matters which are designed primarily to address the needs of persons of limited means."
+The Pro Bono Program is informed and guided by American Bar Association Model Rule 6.1: "Every lawyer has a professional repsonsibility to provide legal services to those unable to pay" and directs lawyers to provide pro bono services to "(1) persons of limited means; or (2) charitable, religious, civil, community, governmental and educational organizations in matters which are designed primarily to address the needs of persons of limited means."

 Student volunteers with the Attorney General's Conviction Review Unit assist with reviewing claims of actual innocence by people convicted of felonies in New Jersey state courts to evaluate whether there is clear and convincing evidence of actual innocence.